QSFT/docker-doradus-singlecontainer/README.md

 ----------------

 1. Launch a container called ‘doradus’:

+		mkdir /srv/cassandra

-		docker run -p 1123:1123 -d --name doradus traduong1/docker-doradus-singleinstance The -p option tells docker to bind port 1123 on the host to port 1123 in the container
+		docker run -p 1123:1123 -d --name doradus -v /srv/cassandra:/var/lib/cassandra traduong1/docker-doradus-singleinstance

+		The -p option tells docker to bind port 1123 on the host to port 1123 in the container

 2. Test